Quickly exit this site by pressing the Escape key Leave this site

 If successful in the SJT you will be invited to complete a call centre simulations exercise where you will complete a variety of tasks in an online timed exercise - in order to complete the tasks you will require to be able to record information quickly and accurately whilst navigating a mock computer system.
 A minimum typing speed of 30 words-per-minute is necessary, there are a number of free online typing tests which allow you to practice or gain an indication of your current speed.

-Stage four: Online force interview
+Stage four: Competency based interview

 Stage five: Pre-employment checks